peteroupc/peteroupc.github.io/colorgen.md

 <a id=YCbCr></a>
 ### YCbCr

-[YCbCr](https://en.wikipedia.org/wiki/YCbCr) is a color model used above all in video encoding.
+[YCbCr](https://en.wikipedia.org/wiki/YCbCr) (also known as Y&prime;CbCr, YCrCb, or  Y&prime;CrCb) is a color model used above all in video encoding.
 A color in YCbCr consists of three components in the following order:

 - Y&prime;, or _luma_, specifies the brightness of the color, and is an integer 16 or greater and 235 or less: 16 for black, and 235 for white.
-- Cb, or _blue chroma_, is the scaled difference between blue and luma and is an integer 16 or greater and 240 or less.
+- Cb, or _blue chroma_, is, theoretically, the scaled difference between blue and luma and is an integer 16 or greater and 240 or less.
-- Cr, or _red chroma_, is the scaled difference between red and luma and is an integer 16 or greater and 240 or less.
+- Cr, or _red chroma_, is, theoretically, the scaled difference between red and luma and is an integer 16 or greater and 240 or less.

 The following pseudocode converts colors between RGB and YCbCr.
 Each RGB color is in 8/8/8 format with the components separated out.
 There are three variants shown here, namely&mdash;